Provismet/CombatPlus-Core/README.md

   - `combat-plus:enchantable/weapon_utility_primary`
   - `combat-plus:enchantable/offhand`
   - `combat-plus:enchantable/offhand_primary`
+- Adds new enchantment component types:
+  - Dual entity enchantments that trigger can effect involving attacker and target.
+  - Data component effects that let enchantments add data components to items.
+- Adds many new enchantment effects that use the new systems.
 - Adds an entrypoint initialiser for easier mod compatibility.
 - Adds utility methods for checking if an item is a Melee or Dual.
 - Adds new types of enchantment for better inter-mod compatibility checking: